arcmags/uln/README.md

 Uln is a symbolic link creator and/or file copier controlled via config file.

 Uln reads a *.uln* file in the current directory.
-This file defines target files for linking/coping and the base output directory for these links/files.
+This file defines source files for linking/coping and destination directory for these links/files.
 Target files may be dependent upon hostname by appending it to their names.

 ## Usage